 Today, on International Women’s Day, the Chicago Botanic Garden celebrates women in science at our institution and around the world.
-At the Garden, 20 of our 33 scientific staff members are women and, in our graduate program in plant biology and conservation with Northwestern University, 62 percent of the students are female.
+At the Garden, 21 of our 35 scientific staff members are women and, in our graduate program in plant biology and conservation with Northwestern University, more than 70 percent of the students are female or nonbinary.

 Unfortunately, the number of women in science is still pretty dismal.
 Despite earning about half the doctorates in science, only 21 percent of full science professors in the United States are women.

 When students are asked to name pioneers in conservation biology, they tend to name men.
 Rarely do they mention some of the amazing women who have opened the door for so many of us following in their footsteps: marine biologist Rachel Carson, conservationist Marjory Stoneman Douglas, forester Mollie Beattie, and ethologist Jane Goodall, to name a few.